Summary: A false theory about the painting in Tallinn being a remnant of Lübeck's original painting from 1463.

 The restoration showed that the top of the fragment is intact (see picture to the right) - so the fact that there were pieces of canvas remaining in Lübeck actually proves that we are dealing with two different paintings.

 Heise had tried to explain this away by claiming that the burghers of Tallinn had changed the text by painting it over - because they did not understand the "foreign" words.
 During the restoration the fragment was examined with X-rays and the unoriginal layers of paint and varnish were removed.
-Thus it was proved that the text had never been altered.
+These process showed that the text had never been altered.

-Summary: It took time to disprove some of Heise's wild claims.
+Summary: It took time to disprove all of Heise's wild claims.
 But disproved they were.